 WHY SHOULD YOUR BUSINESS BE BOTHERED ABOUT ENERGY EFFICIENCY?

 With the Government declaring a climate emergency, energy efficiency has never been more talked about.
-Businesses and individuals around the world are starting to take steps to help make the changes we need to save the health of the planet.
+Businesses and individuals around the world are starting to take steps to help make the changes we need to save the health of the planet, including providing energy saving tips for employees.

 As well as the environmental benefits we see from becoming more environmentally responsible, businesses could see a lot more benefits by making these small changes.